Take-Two Interactive Software (NASDAQ:TTWO) Releases Q1 2023 Earnings Guidance

-Take-Two Interactive Software (NASDAQ:TTWO – Get Rating) last released its quarterly earnings results on Monday, May 16th.
-The company reported $0.95 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.70 by $0.25.
-The firm had revenue of $845.78 million for the quarter, compared to analyst estimates of $884.62 million.
-Take-Two Interactive Software had a return on equity of 12.63% and a net margin of 11.93%.
-The business’s revenue was up 7.8% on a year-over-year basis.
-During the same quarter last year, the company posted $1.66 earnings per share.
-As a group, equities analysts predict that Take-Two Interactive Software will post 3.33 earnings per share for the current fiscal year.
+Take-Two Interactive Software (NASDAQ:TTWO – Get Rating) last posted its quarterly earnings data on Monday, May 16th.
+The company reported $0.95 earnings per share for the quarter, beating the consensus estimate of $0.70 by $0.25.
+Take-Two Interactive Software had a net margin of 11.93% and a return on equity of 12.63%.
+The company had revenue of $845.78 million during the quarter, compared to analyst estimates of $884.62 million.
+During the same quarter last year, the firm posted $1.66 EPS.
+The business’s revenue for the quarter was up 7.8% on a year-over-year basis.
+Analysts anticipate that Take-Two Interactive Software will post 3.33 EPS for the current year.

-In other news, President Karl Slatoff sold 152,373 shares of the business’s stock in a transaction on Wednesday, April 13th.
+In related news, President Karl Slatoff sold 152,373 shares of the business’s stock in a transaction on Wednesday, April 13th.
 The shares were sold at an average price of $138.64, for a total transaction of $21,124,992.72.
-Following the completion of the sale, the president now directly owns 437,067 shares of the company’s stock, valued at approximately $60,594,968.88.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
-0.90% of the stock is owned by insiders.
+Following the transaction, the president now owns 437,067 shares of the company’s stock, valued at $60,594,968.88.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this hyperlink.
+Insiders own 0.90% of the company’s stock.

-Several hedge funds and other institutional investors have recently made changes to their positions in TTWO.
-Vanguard Group Inc. lifted its holdings in shares of Take-Two Interactive Software by 1.0% during the 1st quarter.
-Vanguard Group Inc. now owns 12,458,920 shares of the company’s stock valued at $1,915,435,000 after acquiring an additional 118,028 shares in the last quarter.
-Capital World Investors acquired a new position in shares of Take-Two Interactive Software during the 1st quarter valued at $513,164,000.
-Dimensional Fund Advisors LP lifted its holdings in shares of Take-Two Interactive Software by 1.1% during the 1st quarter.
-Dimensional Fund Advisors LP now owns 512,184 shares of the company’s stock valued at $78,757,000 after acquiring an additional 5,382 shares in the last quarter.
-Deutsche Bank AG lifted its holdings in shares of Take-Two Interactive Software by 7.7% during the 4th quarter.
-Deutsche Bank AG now owns 501,951 shares of the company’s stock valued at $89,207,000 after acquiring an additional 35,990 shares in the last quarter.
-Finally, Parametric Portfolio Associates LLC lifted its holdings in Take-Two Interactive Software by 12.1% in the 4th quarter.
-Parametric Portfolio Associates LLC now owns 381,346 shares of the company’s stock worth $67,773,000 after buying an additional 41,072 shares in the last quarter.
-88.08% of the stock is owned by institutional investors.
+Hedge funds have recently made changes to their positions in the stock.
+Flagship Harbor Advisors LLC acquired a new stake in Take-Two Interactive Software during the fourth quarter worth $204,000.
+Cetera Investment Advisers acquired a new stake in shares of Take-Two Interactive Software in the 4th quarter valued at $216,000.
+Stifel Financial Corp boosted its stake in shares of Take-Two Interactive Software by 3.7% in the 4th quarter.
+Stifel Financial Corp now owns 15,295 shares of the company’s stock valued at $2,718,000 after purchasing an additional 544 shares in the last quarter.
+Amalgamated Bank boosted its stake in shares of Take-Two Interactive Software by 3.8% in the 4th quarter.
+Amalgamated Bank now owns 32,026 shares of the company’s stock valued at $5,692,000 after purchasing an additional 1,170 shares in the last quarter.
+Finally, Metropolitan Life Insurance Co NY boosted its stake in shares of Take-Two Interactive Software by 11.0% in the 4th quarter.
+Metropolitan Life Insurance Co NY now owns 14,067 shares of the company’s stock valued at $2,500,000 after purchasing an additional 1,395 shares in the last quarter.
+88.08% of the stock is currently owned by institutional investors and hedge funds.

 Take-Two Interactive Software, Inc develops, publishes, and markets interactive entertainment solutions for consumers worldwide.
 The company offers its products under the Rockstar Games, 2K, Private Division, Social Point, and Playdots labels.
 It develops and publishes action/adventure products under the Grand Theft Auto, Max Payne, Midnight Club, and Red Dead Redemption names; and offers episodes and content.